jstawinski/pytorch/README.md

 --------------------------------------------------------------------------------

-PyTorch is a Python package that provides two high-level features: BASE EDIT2
+PyTorch is a Python package that provides two high-level features: updating
 - Tensor computation (like NumPy) with strong GPU acceleration
 - Deep neural networks built on a tape-based autograd system